 Sometimes there’s also a need to replace a fence due to weather activity—in recent years we’ve seen some fences get destroyed by high winds during thunderstorms or when hurricanes pass through.

-But no matter the situation, when it’s time to replace a fence, there are some important things to think about:
+But no matter the situation, when it’s time to replace an old fence, there are some important things to think about:

 Property Considerations Before You Replace a Fence